 Pro tip: If a food you love isn't on this list, check out its nutritional information on the USDA Food Composition Database, which is where we got the numbers below.

-Beyond being high in healthy fats, research has shown that people who include nuts in their diet are likely to live longer than those who don't.
-The right type of nut can be a great keto-friendly snack.
-The thing to remember with the keto diet is that you're looking specifically for low-carb, high-fat foods.
+The thing to remember with the keto diet is that you're looking specifically for low-carb high-fat foods.
 Certain nuts meet this criterion and should be included in your keto meal plan in moderation.
 Listed in order of lowest to highest carb content per 1-ounce serving, the best nuts for the keto diet include:

 - Brazil nuts (Carbs: 3.3 g, Fat: 19 g)

-While nuts are a healthy option when you need a midafternoon pick-me-up, there are certain nuts to steer clear of on the keto diet.
-Nuts that are particularly high in carbs include cashews and pistachios.
+While nuts are a healthy option when you need a mid-afternoon pick-me-up, there are certain nuts to steer clear of on the keto diet.
+Nuts that are particularly high in carbs include cashews (8.56 g) and pistachios (7.7 g).
 Avoid nuts of any kind that are coated with extra sugars or oils.
 Stick to the straightforward, low-carb nuts above if you're looking to achieve weight loss.

 Like nuts, seeds are great for a snack on the go.
 But they're also a fun, crunchy addition to a salad.
 In addition to being low-carb and high-fat, seeds also offer a good serving of protein, which will help keep you full throughout the day.
 Listed in order of lowest to highest carb content per 1-ounce serving, the best seeds for the keto diet include:

 - Hemp seeds (Carbs: 3.3 g, Fat: 12.3 g)

 - Pumpkin seeds (Carbs: 3.8 g, Fat: 11.8 g)